lukasvermeer/srm/docs/causes.md

 #### Inconsistent ramping of variants
 #### Pausing variants during execution

-Some experimentation platforms allow experimenters to "pauze" variants during experiment execution.
+Some experimentation platforms allow experimenters to "pause" variants during experiment execution.
 Depending on how such a feature is implemented, it may result in fewer users than expected being considered in the paused variant, triggering an SRM.

-Since the attrition is selective (i.e. attrition only occurs while the variant is pauzed, and does not randomly affect all users) it will likely cause bias in the results.
+Since the attrition is selective (i.e. attrition only occurs while the variant is paused, and does not randomly affect all users) it will likely cause bias in the results.

-#### Self-assinging into a variant
+#### Self-assigning into a variant

 Some experimentation platforms include mechanisms to enable users to self-assign to a particular variant.
 Such a feature allows experimenters to test specific variants of an experiment in the production system.
 Unfortunately, this may also allow users being experimented on to self-assign to a particular variant.